Public-Health-Scotland/R-Resources/using SMRA with R.md

 ## Close the connection

-At the end of the session close the channel by removing the object:
+At the end of the session close the channel and remove the object:

+    dbDisconnect(channel)
     rm(channel)

 # Views and variables in SMRA